SaraVieira/flo-to-drip/Readme.md

 A simple tool that allows you to upload an export JSON file from flo and converts it into a CSV file that can be read by [drip](https://bloodyhealth.gitlab.io/)

-...

 ## Contributing

 Everyone is welcome to contribute.

-To run this locally please run:
+To run this locally run:

 ```sh
 git clone git@github.com:SaraVieira/flo-to-drip.git